VigneshVSV/hololinked/README.md

 ```

-The intention is to eliminate the need to implement a detailed HTTP server (& its API) which generally poses problems in serializing commands issued to instruments,
-or write a HTTP to RPC bridge, or find a reasonable HTTP-RPC implementation which supports all three of properties, actions and events.
-One can instead stick to object oriented coding.
+The intention of this feature is to eliminate the need to implement a detailed HTTP server (& its API) which generally poses problems in serializing commands issued to instruments, or write an additional bioler-plate HTTP to RPC bridge, or find a reasonable HTTP-RPC implementation which supports all three of properties, actions and events, yet appeals deeply to the python world. ``hololinked`` precisely solves this problem, its very flexible but suited for instrumentation control RPCs and embraces python fully - see a list of currently supported features [below](#currently-supported).
-Ultimately, as expected, the redirection is mediated by ZeroMQ which (also) implements a fully fledged RPC that serializes all the HTTP requests to execute them one-by-one on the hardware.
+Ultimately, as expected, the redirection from the HTTP side to RPC is mediated by ZeroMQ which implements the fully fledged RPC that queues all the HTTP requests to execute them one-by-one on the hardware/object.
+Serialization-Deserilization overheads are already reduced.
+For example, when pushing an event or returning a reply for an action from the object, there is no JSON deserilization-serilization overhead when the message passes through the HTTP server.
+The message is serialized once on the object side but passes transparently through the HTTP server.

 One may use the HTTP API according to one's beliefs although it is mainly intended for web development and cross platform clients like the interoperable [node-wot](https://github.com/eclipse-thingweb/node-wot) client.
+Please check node-wot docs on how to consume thing descriptions to call actions, read & write properties or subscribe to events.
+A Thing Description will be automatically generated if absent or can be supplied manually.
 To know more about client side scripting, please look into the documentation [How-To](https://hololinked.readthedocs.io/en/latest/howto/index.html) section.

 ##### NOTE - The package is under development.
 Contributors welcome.